ManasMMIT/pulse-analytics-wave-db-mgmt/README.md

 yarn start
 ```

-# 7. Consolidating Alerts Data
+# 7. Prep Email Alerts Data
 Run the following command in terminal:
 ```
-node ./consolidateAlertSheets
+node ./prepEmailAlertsData
 ```

-This will update the consolidated `alerts` collection with Pathways alerts sourced from `protocols`, `providers`, and `pathwaysInfluencers`
+This script is in meant to prep the alerts data and should always be run before an email is sent.
+The following three things happen when this script is run:
+1. The aggregated `alerts` collection is updated
+2. The `temp.teams` collection is updated with the latest permissions sourced from auth0 for celgene teams
+3. The `temp.teams` collection is updated with the latest filtered alerts for celgene teams

 Refer to [this Conf doc](https://dedhamgroup.atlassian.net/wiki/spaces/POL/pages/699334658/Consolidate+Alerts+Sheet+Script)